- First, search for legal exemptions to see if any apply

 - Don’t lie – if you’re caught, you could be fined or held in contempt of court

-Very few of us enjoy jury duty, but for some people, serving is more than just an inconvenience.
-In those instances, there are a few ways to avoid being picked to serve on a jury.
+Very few of us enjoy spending time on jury duty, but for some people, serving is more than just an inconvenience.
+It can create a very real hardship.
+In such instances, there are several ways to avoid being selected for jury duty.

-But before you don a prison jumpsuit costume or fake suffering from PTSD (post-traumatic stress disorder), first, you should determine whether you’re eligible for a legal exemption or an excusal due to hardship.
+But before you don a prison jumpsuit costume or fake suffering from post-traumatic stress disorder, you should first determine whether you’re eligible for a legal exemption or hardship excusal.

 Legal Exemptions from Jury Duty